sqlxpert/lights-off-aws/README.md

 This project is dedicated to ej, Marianne and R&eacute;gis, Ivan, and to the wonderful colleagues whom Paul has worked with over the years.
-Thank you to Corey for sharing the original version with the AWS user community, and to Lee for suggesting the new name.
+Thank you to Corey for sharing this with the AWS user community, and to Lee for suggesting the new name.

 ## Licenses